 Fluoroscopy is an enhanced X-ray that produces images on a television-like monitor.
-Fluoroscopy is used in diagnosing problems of the digestive tract, kidneys, and gallbladder.
+This test is used in diagnosing problems of the digestive tract, kidneys, and gallbladder.
 A contrast agent is needed to amplify the area of interest.
-A fluoroscopy exam usually lasts 30 to 40 minutes.
+This exam usually lasts 30 to 40 minutes.
 You may be given instructions on a diet before your exam.

 Once your scan is complete, a Radiologist will examine the images.
 Your physician will receive the images and report via PACS and fax.
 Contact your physician directly to discuss your results.